 A voluntary nuclear arms deal?

-Well, probably that's the only way there is because it's not like if we make a nuclear arms deal and Russia doesn't do their part, it's not like we can punish them.
+Well, probably that's the only way there is, because it's not like if we make a nuclear arms deal and Russia doesn't do their part, it's not like we can punish them.

-So it's sort of all voluntary, you know, you don't even have to add that part.
+You know, you don't even have to add that part.

 They haven't talked about any details, but he likes that idea.

-At the same time that we've discovered that China was doing those uh SIM card um ops where they had built this ability to take down all the cell phones in New York.
+Why would China float the idea of investing a trillion dollars in the United States at the same time that we've discovered that China was doing those SIM card ops where they had built this ability to take down all the cell phones in New York?

 We're basically at war, right?